Stars of sparkling: the Ferrari Trento story

 The Ferrari lifestyle

 The Ferrari name today has become synonymous with celebration, luxury, and quality sparkling wine.
-The wines can be found at scores of highbrow events, from the runways of Milan to the Venice Film Festival, from Olympic medal ceremonies to - it's rumoured - Elton John's legendary parties.
+The wines can be found at scores of highbrow events, from the runways of Milan to the Emmy Awards, from Olympic medal ceremonies to - it's rumoured - Elton John's legendary parties.

 Their scores of awards - the most recent being 'Sparkling Wine Producer of the Year' at the Champagne & Sparkling Wine World Championships 2019, where two of their 'Perle' range also scooped Best in Category - have established Ferrari as not only a national icon of quality Metodo Classico sparkling, but a pinnacle of winemaking in the country.